Everyday Ways to Get Moving

-You've had a long day at work, dinner’s been cooked, the dishes cleared away and you've been looking forward to watching your favourite TV show all day.
+You've had a long day at work, dinner has been cooked and cleaned up, and you've been looking forward to watching your favourite TV show all day.
 Great!
-Use this opportunity to do an ad-break workout.
-Try completing one set of 20 lunges, squats, crunches or as many push-ups as you can per break.
-Repeat this for each ad-break during your show.
-Better still, press record and go for a 15-minute walk.
-When you return use the fast forward function to enjoy commercial-free viewing.
+Use this opportunity to do a commercial-break workout.
+Try completing one set of 20 lunges, squats, crunches, arm circles or as many push-ups as you can per break.
+Repeat this for each commercial break during your show (even better if you're watching an hour-long program!).

-Instead of thinking, ‘I don't feel like picking that up now’, view a cluttered floor as a chance to get some leg and butt work in.
-Bend your knees and squeeze those glutes when putting away clothes, shoes and everything else that isn't where it should be.
+Instead of thinking, "I don't feel like picking that up now," view a cluttered floor as a chance to get some leg and butt work in.
+Bend your knees when putting away clothes, shoes and everything else that isn't where it should be.

 Do it yourself

-Around the house, try mowing your yard with an old-fashioned push mower, or taking an afternoon to weed the garden.
-You could add a fresh coat of paint to a room or two.
+Around the house, try mowing your yard with an old-fashioned push mower, or take an afternoon to tend the garden or add a new coat of paint to a room or two.
 In the kichen, instead of using a food processor or buying produce pre-cleaned, cut and bagged, use your own two hands to chop fresh vegetables.
-And mix ingredients with a spoon using elbow grease instead of an electric mixer.
+And mix ingredients with a spoon using elbow grease if an electric mixer isn't necessary.

 Whenever you pick up your phone, stand up at your desk to give your body a stretch and an energy boost.
-Try to keep the files and paperwork that you use often in an overhead compartment so that you need to stand up to reach them.
-If convenient go wireless and pace while you talk on the phone.
+Try to keep files you use often in an overhead compartment that you need to stand up or reach for.

 Go the distance

-Start using the bathroom that's furthest away from your desk.
-Refill your water at the kitchen or water cooler that's on the other side of the office.
-Schedule a ‘daily reminder’ to walk a lap around your office; it's a great opportunity to meet new colleagues, and no one will know your ulterior motive.
+Start using a restroom farther away from your desk.
+Refill your water at a fountain that's on the other side of the office.
+Schedule a "daily reminder" to walk a lap around your office; it's a great opportunity to meet new colleagues, and no one will know your ulterior motive.

 Move before you eat

-Put your healthy snacks in the office kitchen rather than your desk drawer, so that you have to move for food, and do a lap or two around the office before sitting down with it.
+Put your snacks in the kitchen so that you have to move for food, and do a lap or two around the office before sitting down with it.

-The possibilities for aquatic exercise at the beach are nearly limitless!
-Think swimming, surfing, windsurfing, kayaking and snorkelling.
+The possibilities for aquatic exercise at the beach are nearly limitless: swimming, bodysurfing, boogie-boarding, surfing, windsurfing, kayaking, snorkeling and waist-deep water walking.

 Want to stay dry?
-Grab a bucket and spade and get to work building a large sand castle or sculpture with your kids.
-All that digging and scooping will give your arms a great work out.
-Make friends with those near you and organise a game of beach cricket.
+Grab some buckets and shovels; get to work on building a large sand castle or sculpture.
+All of that digging and scooping will give your arms a great workout.
+Make friends with your beach blanket neighbours and organize a game of beach volleyball, football or paddleball.

-Turn an ice-cream excursion into a walk with the family.
-Walk to the corner store to pick up groceries.
-Visit a nearby playground with your children and push them on the swings and chase them around the park.
+Turn an ice cream excursion into walk with the family.
+Walk to a store to pick up groceries and snacks.
+Visit a nearby playground with your children and push them on the swings or do pull-ups on the bars.